As you read a book, browse a website, or even glance at a billboard, you may not realize the impact that typography has on your experience.

 What is Typography?

 Typography definition is the art of writing text in such a way that it appeals to the viewers.
-It includes the various fonts styles, character spacing, line spacing, and size of the text.
+It includes the various font styles, character spacing, line spacing, and size of the text.

 Typography can make the text more visually appealing, easier to read, and engaging for readers.